-Assay results from the 2012 Drill Programme continue to confirm the project's potential, with final results expected in March 2013.
-Indochine’s 2012 diamond drill programme was completed in August 2012, with 58 diamond drillholes for a total of 7791 metres.
+Assay results from the 2012 Drill Programme continued to confirm the project's potential, with final results in March 2013.
+Indochine’s 2012 diamond drill programme was completed in August 2012, with 58 diamond drill holes for a total of 7791 metres.
 The drill programme was focused on ensuring a robust resource and geological model and to compare grade variability and density measurements with pre-Indochine drilling, as well as provide core for metallurgical work.

 Landowner Investigation Study